Bootstrap FreeKB - Python (Scripting) - Pass values into a function

 TypeError: return_greeting() takes 1 positional argument but 2 were given

-*args can be used to pass in optional values which can be very useful in preventing exception NameError: global name 'my_variable' is not defined from being raised.
+*args can be used to pass non-keyword arguments, which can be very useful in preventing exception NameError: global name 'my_variable' is not defined from being raised.
+This is kind of like passing in a list of values.
+For example, in this example values Hello and World are passed into the return_greeting function.

 #!/usr/bin/python